 Total foreign direct investment (FDI) in Vietnam reached US$11 billion from the outset of the year, a year-on-year surge of nearly 41 percent, said the Foreign Investment Agency under the Ministry of Planning and Investment (MPI).

-The southern province of Dong Nai attracted US$314 million in foreign investment (FDI) in Q1 2017, up 53.4% year-on-year and reaching 31.4% of its yearly plan, announced the provincial Department of Planning and Investment.
+The southern province of Dong Nai has attracted nearly 483 million USD in foreign direct investment (FDI) so far this year, funding 26 new and 38 existing projects, according to the provincial Department of Planning and Investment.